manuel-delverme/games/README.md

 # webFlask
-An webapp to play tictactoe with minimax
+An webapp to play tictactoe with minimax and a shallow NN